stelios-c/stelios-c/README.md

 - 👋 Hi, I’m @stelios-c
 - 👀 I’m interested in Data, Space, Telecommunications.
-- 🌱 I’m currently learning the lowess method for fitting/smoothing.
+- 🌱 I’m currently working through Matt Harrison's Python for Finance course.
 - 💞️ I’m looking to collaborate on analysing open data and improving open source tools.
 - 📫 How to reach me: comment/issue on github or message me on Linked In.